graffuko/read-on-it/README.md

 Read On It Booklist

 Description:
-Book review platform: Users can browse books, write reviews, and read reviews written by other users.
+Book review platform where users can share and review book reviews

 Installation Instructions:
 Provide a step-by-step guide to get your project running.